newmancroos/EshopMicroservices/README.md

 ### Microsoft Reverse Proxy : YARP

-- YARP is a lightweight higly customizable reverse proxy solution developcrosoft, tailorded for .NET application
+- YARP is a lightweight higly customizable reverse proxy solution developed by Microsoft, tailorded for .NET application
 - Designed to integrate seamlessly with .NET Core, making it easy to add to existing .Net project
 - Simplyfy the routing of requests to different backend services, offering capabilities for request transformation, load balacing and more.
 - Features